NetApp/harvest/docs/ontap-metrics.md

 ### lun_size

 The total provisioned size of the LUN.
-The LUN size can be increased but not be made smaller using the REST interface.<br/>The maximum and minimum sizes listed here are the absolute maximum and absolute minimum sizes in bytes.
-The actual minimum and maxiumum sizes vary depending on the ONTAP version, ONTAP platform and the available space in the containing volume and aggregate.<br/>For more information, see _Size properties_ in the _docs_ section of the ONTAP REST API documentation.
+The LUN size can be increased but not decreased using the REST interface.<br/>The maximum and minimum sizes listed here are the absolute maximum and absolute minimum sizes, in bytes.
+The actual minimum and maximum sizes vary depending on the ONTAP version, ONTAP platform and the available space in the containing volume and aggregate.<br/>For more information, see _Size properties_ in the _docs_ section of the ONTAP REST API documentation.

 | API    | Endpoint | Metric | Template |
 |--------|----------|--------|---------|